cmu-sei/crucible/docs/player/index.md

 ### Subscriptions

 Subscriptions allow a Player administrator to configure client applications to be notified when supported actions occur within the Player API.
-Also known as Webhooks this allows for arbitrary applications to respond to actions taken in Player and configure themselves as necessary.
+Also known as Webhooks, this allows for arbitrary applications to respond to actions taken in Player and configure themselves as necessary.
 This is commonly used for applications to support on-demand Player events in conjunction with Alloy.
 For example, the VM API supports subscribing to ViewCreated and ViewDeleted in Player.

 When an on-demand event is started in Alloy, it creates a new View in Player.
-If a subscription is configured Player notifies VM API of the new View and it ensures that any Maps that were set up for the parent View are made available in the newly created View.
+If a subscription is configured, Player notifies VM API of the new View and it ensures that any Maps that were set up for the parent View are made available in the newly created View.
 This allows for Maps to be used in on-demand events.

 When the event is ended, it recieves the ViewDeleted notification and cleans up.
 Similarly any application can be configured to subscribe to these notifications and support on-demand events without Player code having to be added for each application specifically.